TiagoJSM/2RGuide/README.md

 * Create a parent `GameObject` to hold other GameObjects with the colliders to represent the world's paths
 * Add the `NavWorld` component to the parent `GameObject`
 * On the component's inspector panel press bake to generate the navigation segments
+* Add `GuideAgent` component to Agent GameObject to and `TransformMovement` to move in the navigation segments, if your object requires custom movement replace `TransformMovement` with your own `MonoBehaviour` and consume the data provided by `GuideAgent`
 * To tweat the bake procedure go to `Edit` > `Project Settings` > `Nav2RGuide Settings` and modify the values to your liking
 * Add Obstacle component to define obstacle nav segments